Powell Family Cooking

 STEP ONE: Prep the Ingredients

-STEP THREE: Sear the Tuna
+STEP TWO: Sear the Tuna

-Heat a pan over medium-high heat and add sesame oil.
+Heat a pan over medium-high heat and add olive oil.
 Once hot, carefully place the sesame-crusted tuna in the pan and sear for 1-2 minutes per side.
-The exterior should be crisp while the center remains rare.

-STEP FOUR: Assemble the Bowl
+STEP THREE: Assemble the Bowl

-Let the tuna rest for 3-5 minutes, then slice into ½-inch cubes.
-Arrange the rice, veggies, seaweed salad, and edamame in a bowl.
 Top with the seared tuna, sprouts, and a drizzle of spicy sriracha mayo.
 Garnish with extra sesame seeds and enjoy!

 Expert Tips for Success

-👩🍳Jami's Pro Tips: Want to take this recipe to the next level?
+๐Ÿ‘ฉโ€๐ŸณJami's Pro Tips: Want to take this recipe to the next level?
 Check out my expert tips below for the best flavor, texture, and meal prep hacks!

-✔️ DO Choose sashimi-grade tuna.
+โœ”๏ธ DO Choose sashimi-grade tuna.
 Look for bright red, firm tuna with no fishy smell for the best quality.

-✔️ DO Sear on high heat.
-A hot pan ensures a crispy sesame crust—don’t move the tuna while searing.
+โœ”๏ธ DO Sear on high heat.
+A hot pan ensures a crispy sesame crust-don't move the tuna while searing.

-✔️ DO Pair creamy avocado, crunchy veggies, and chewy seaweed salad for the perfect texture.
+โœ”๏ธ DO Pair creamy avocado, crunchy veggies, and chewy seaweed salad for the perfect texture.

 Storage